europeana/REPOX/README.md

 Repox consists of following projects:

 * __Repox Parent (repox-system)__
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project is basically the parent project consisting of the modules repox-gui, repox-manager, repox-commons, repox-server(repox-server-client, repox-server-oai), repox-resources
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project is basically the parent project containing all the modules.
 * __Repox Gui (repox-gui)__
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The GUI implementation using GWT.
 This is the main war build that should be deployed in a servlet container.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The URL configuration of swagger-core dynamic JSON generation is located in the `web.xml`.